nightmareze1/zz/html/wp-content/plugins/ad-inserter/readme.txt

 - Bug fix for IP database update cron event (Pro only)

 == Upgrade Notice ==

+= 2.3.1 =
+Added support for server-side insertion before/after any HTML element;
+Few minor bug fixes

+= 2.3.0 =
+Added support for client-side insertion before/after any HTML element;
+Inplemented AdSense integration;
+Added option to define close button position;
+Fix for code generator import and code preview error with non ASCII characters;
+Fix for post/page exceptions and page types not processed in the header;
+Fix for close button in preview window;
+Fix for errors when rearranging blocks;
+Fix for errors when importing code;
+Few minor bug fixes, cosmetic changes and code improvements;

+= 2.2.16 =
+Fix for error when saving settings on multisite installation

+= 2.2.15 =
+Fix for responsive AMP ads using center alignment

+= 2.2.14 =
+Added code generator for placeholders;
+Added option to disable caching (works with WP Super Cache, W3 Total Cache and WP Rocket);
+Added options to configure classes for wrapping div;
+Added support for external tracking via Google Analytics and Piwik (Pro only);
+Added support for MaxMind geolocation databases (Pro only);
+Added option for close button on sticky ads (Pro only);
+Fix for no paragraph counting inside nested elements;
+Few minor bug fixes, cosmetic changes and code improvements

 = 2.2.13 =
 Added option to disable inline alignment styles for code blocks (using alignment classes);